OpenConext/Stepup-Deploy/README.md

 Getting started
 ---------------

-* You need a resent Ansible installed (1.9).
+* You need a recent Ansible version installed (1.9).
 The bash scripts and playbooks should run on both OSX and linux (bash).
 For building the stepup components yourself you need Vagrant and a provider like OpenBox or VMWare Fusion otherwise these can be downloaded from gitHub.
 * Create an directory in a location of your choice `mkdir Stepup`